Basic oxygen steelmaking: History

 In the original LD process, oxygen was blown over the top of the molten iron through the water-cooled nozzle of a vertical lance.
-In the 1960s, steelmakers introduced bottom-blown converters and introduced inert gas blowing for stirring the molten metal and removing phosphorus impurities.
+In the 1960s, steelmakers introduced bottom-blown converters and developed inert gas blowing for stirring the molten metal and removing phosphorus impurities.

 In the Soviet Union, some experimental production of steel using the process was done in 1934, but industrial use was hampered by lack of efficient technology to produce liquid oxygen.
 In 1939, the Russian physicist Pyotr Kapitsa perfected the design of the centrifugal turboexpander.
-The process was put to use in 1942-1944.
+The process was put to use in 1942–1944.
 Most turboexpanders in industrial use since then have been based on Kapitsa's design and centrifugal turboexpanders have taken over almost 100% of industrial gas liquefaction, and in particular the production of liquid oxygen for steelmaking.

 Big American steelmakers were late adopters of the new technology.
 The first oxygen converters in the US were launched at the end of 1954 by McLouth Steel in Trenton, Michigan, which accounted for less than 1% of the national steel market.
 U.S. Steel and Bethlehem Steel introduced the oxygen process in 1964.
 By 1970, half of the world's and 80% of Japan's steel output was produced in oxygen converters.

 In the last quarter of the 20th century, use of basic oxygen converters for steel production was gradually, partially replaced by the electric arc furnace using scrap steel and iron.
 In Japan the share of LD process decreased from 80% in 1970 to 70% in 2000; worldwide share of the basic oxygen process stabilized at 60%.